1 in stock

 - Looking for a special commissioned piece?
 EC can help!

 – – is my latest ‘finished’ sculpture, and it has a most interesting story.
 I promised a small local gallery owner that I would work on a design for a ‘small works show’ (usually pieces not larger than 12” in any direction).
-But I got way behind due to a number of family items & covid concerns etc. and therefore didn’t have the time to make & cut all the individual pieces that normally go into one of my sculptures.
-My son, who was cleaning out his room handed me an Infinite Tree from Ikea, that had sat on his dresser for years which he no longer wanted.
+But I got way behind due to a number of family items & covid concerns etc. and therefore didn’t have the time to make & cut all the individual custom pieces that normally go into one of my sculptures.
+My son, who was cleaning out his room handed me an Infinite Tree from Johannes Molin that I had given him years ago which he no longer wanted.
 As I looked at it, I suddenly become aware of the fact that all the pieces were small and made of natural wood, and each varied slightly in size – – so I chose to dismantle the pieces and selectively used 33 of them, repurposed to design & create my ‘small works’ piece from them.
 Because I got the late start, and became so enthralled and consumed by the work as it evolved (which is usually my ‘mode of operation’) I completely missed the show, but in the end, am so very pleased with the final result.
 The work has only recently gone on my website, but has garnish quite a bit of attention, and has become my new favorite. (note: shipping is an estimate, & depends on details; arrangements to be mutually agreed upon)

 I see life in shapes and forms, angles and perspectives – always have and I’m sure I always will.